MatthewJDavis/matthewjdavis.github.io/_posts/2017-07-08-deploying-storage-to-azure-vsts.md

 ![VSTS build result](/images/azure-storage-vsts/vsts-build-result.png)

-Here you can click on the artifacts and see what the build produced
+- click on the Artifacts and see what the build produced

 ![VSTS build artifacts](/images/azure-storage-vsts/vsts-build-artifacts.png)

 ## Release
-Click on the Releases tab and click New Definition
+- click the Releases tab
+- click New Definition

 Select Empty

 ![VSTS new release](/images/azure-storage-vsts/vsts-new-release.png)

 Make sure the build definition is the one you've just created.